oceans aware: inform, inspire, involve

 This is where the UN's shipping agency, the International Maritime Organization (IMO), comes into play, established to provide a forum for State cooperation in the field of governmental regulation and practices relating to technical matters affecting shipping engaged in international trade; to encourage and facilitate the general adoption of the highest practicable standards in matters concerning maritime safety, efficiency of navigation and prevention and control of marine pollution from ships.

 Since its first meetings in 1958, the IMO has developed a collection of key agreements and conventions addressing safety, security, pollution, the ship/port interface, liability and compensation and salvage.
 In terms of pollution, strict controls have been put into place by the IMO, in particular through the International Convention for the Prevention of Pollution from Ships (known as MARPOL) and its annexes.
-Each of its six annex addresses a different type of pollution - oil, noxious liquid substances, harmful substances in packaged form, sewage, garbage and air pollution and these are developed and amended as necessary, with the latest amendments addressing ballast water, heavy fuel and carbon emissions.
+Each of its six annexes addresses a different type of pollution - oil, noxious liquid substances, harmful substances in packaged form, sewage, garbage and air pollution and these are developed and amended as necessary, with the latest amendments addressing ballast water, heavy fuel and carbon emissions.
 The convention and its annexes have significantly reduced the amount of pollution caused by regular shipping operations since its entry into force in 1983.

 Operational waste

-So-called operational pollution consisting of sewage, waste materials (such as batteries, food waste, plastics and chemicals), bilge water and engine waste are a daily product of the industry for which effective waste management systems are needed both on board and in the reception facilities provided at each port.
-These port facilities are key: if adequate facilities are not readily available discharges of oil and waste materials will continue to be made at sea despite international regulation to the contrary.
+MARPOL allows for a limited discharge of specific waste materials in certain locations (over 50 nautical miles from a coastline and not in protected areas), but generally ships are expected to store waste in tanks onboard and dispose of it in in port - and for this port reception facilities are key.
+If adequate facilities are not readily available discharges of oil and waste materials will continue to be made at sea despite MARPOL’s regulations (it is still cheaper, quicker and easier to dump waste rather than collect it and offload it in port).
 In accordance with MARPOL, waste reception and disposal facilities should be provided by ports for the disposal of oily waste, ship-generated wastewater, chemicals and solid waste.
 MARPOL encourages ports to develop Waste Management Plans in the form of guidelines setting out the procedure for collecting, storing, processing, and disposing of waste.

 Information about the impacts of operational waste from the marine shipping industry – including the types of waste ships produce, how these wastes can be harmful, and where and how wastes are disposed of – are highlighted on the Clear Seas Ship Waste Management web pages.